 People are split on whether to wear sunglasses when playing tennis.
-Some are happy to wear them, whilst others will wear a hat to protect from the sun.
+Some are happy to wear them, whilst others will wear a hat to protect themselves from the sun.
 Famous players to wear sunglasses when playing are former world number 8 Janko Tipsarevic and Sam Stosur, former doubles world number 1.

 Sunglasses are an important part of a tennis player’s kit, and finding the best pair of sunglasses comes down to personal preference.
 While you might have a pair of stylish sunglasses that you love if you wear them while playing tennis, you might not be able to perform well, your glasses might slip off, or the lens may not be optimal for seeing the tennis ball.